Michael-Santos/unturnedServer/README.md

 - stopServer.sh - Stops the `unturned` screen sesssion
 - updateServer.sh - Checks if the server is up to date.
 If it is not, so it stops the current server running when applicable and starts it again.

-# How to execute commands in unturned server
+# How to execute commands on server console

-It is necessary to get in screen section:
+It is necessary to get in screen session:

 `$ screen -r unturned`